Know more

 (coordinated by Massimiliano Corso and François Perreau)

-Diversity, plasticity and regulation of seed central (primary) and secondary metabolism will be discussed.
-A particular attention will be given to the environmental and genetic regulation of seed metabolism and their impact on seed quality.
+Diversity, plasticity and regulation of seed central (primary) and secondary metabolism were discussed.
+A particular attention was given to the environmental and genetic regulation of seed metabolism and their impact on seed quality.

 Barbara Ann Halkier (University of Copenhagen, Denmark)